Immunisations - Children

 If you believe your child is not fully vaccinated against either polio or measles, mumps or rubella, you can must book a catch-up appointment.
 You can do this by either:

-There are two different MMR vaccines avalaible in the UK.
-These are called Prioix and MMRVaxPro.
+There are two different MMR vaccines available in the UK.
+These are called Priorix and MMRVaxPro.
 To learn more about the ingredients in these vaccines please see the manufacturers guides below:

 The main ingredient in both of them is small amounts of weakened measles, mumps, and rubella viruses.
-The MMRVaxPro vaccine contains a small amount of porcine gelatine to ensure the vaccine remaines safe and effective.
+The MMRVaxPro vaccine contains a small amount of porcine gelatine to ensure the vaccine remains safe and effective.
 If you or your child would prefer to recieve a vaccine that does not contain porcine gelatine, please let the immunisation nurse know.
-They will be able to give you a porcine-free vaccine.
+They will be able to give you the Priorix vaccine, which is porcine gelatine-free.

-You can also download this leaflet (available in a range of languages) for more information on the MMR vaccine.
+You can also download the MMR for all leaflet (available in a range of languages) for more information on the MMR vaccine.

 HPV vaccine